slothman3878/eth-recurring-payments/readme.md

 An implementattion of `ISubscriber` that uses Chainlink's keeper protocol.
 To be implemented...

 #### `SubBeneficiary` is `ISubBeneficiary`
 Simple implementation of the `ISubBeneficiary` to demonstrate smart contract subscription beneficiary.
+Uses a simple credit system as proof of subscription; i.e. whenever a subscriber completes of payment, or whenever the beneficiary completes a collection, the subscriber is given a "token" as proof of completed transaction.

 ## Hardhat Tests
 (needs improvement!!! use randomly generated wallets instead of the given signers)